area9innovation/flow9/doc/mac.markdown

 You will need to restart your terminal to benefit from those changes and enable bash completion.

-## Install Haxe 3
+## Install Haxe

-Our build servers use haxe 3.2.1 and neko 2.0.0.
-Haxe 3.4.* should work, but you'll have to manually roll back neko version to 2.0.0.
-The simplest way is to get haxe 3.2.1.
+Our build servers use haxe 4.2.5 and neko 2.3.0.

 An OS X installer is available here: